 10. Gong Show

 Gong show is a colourful Canadian slang term used to describe a situation that has devolved into chaos or disorder.
-When someone says this Canadian slang, they're emphasising the wild, unpredictable, and often amusing nature of the event.
+When someone says this, they're emphasising the wild, unpredictable, and often amusing nature of the event.
+Though this is one of the funny Canadian slang, the term came from an American show hosted by Chuck Barris during the late 1970s.

 11. Hoser

-Hoser is a classic piece of Canadian slang that carries a unique blend of friendliness and playful teasing.
+Hoser is one of the classic Canadian expressions carrying a unique blend of friendliness and playful teasing.
 It's an affectionate, light-hearted insult often used among friends to poke fun.
 When someone calls you a "hoser" or playfully says this Canadian slang, it's akin to calling you a "fool" in a good-natured way.

 Phrase: You're such a hoser!